Old Before I Die

 "Old Before I Die" is a song by English singer-songwriter Robbie Williams, released as the first single from his debut album, Life thru a Lens (1997).
 The Oasis-influenced song became a number-two hit in the United Kingdom and a number-one hit in Spain following its release on 14 April 1997.
+Williams wrote the song along with Desmond Child and Eric Bazilian, with production by Guy Chambers and Steve Power.

 Critical reception

 Pan-European magazine Music & Media commented, "Williams certainly can't be accused of playing it safe in the wake of his departure from U.K popsters Take That.
 Instead, post-Freedom, he's opted for a radical change of musical direction.
 Gone is the sweet, middle of the road style, in favour of a solid and confident rock sound, somewhat reminiscent of his new pals, Oasis."
 A reviewer from Music Week rated the song four out of five, describing it as "a confidently composed return from the former Take That man, boasting a strong vocal, tuneful Beatlesesque melody and a ILR-friendly hook.
 On this evidence, Owen, Barlow and co may be left in Williams shadow."
 The magazine's Martin Aston complimented it as "pure Britpop/Beatles swagger and crunch."
 Ian Hyland from Sunday Mirror noted that the singer "has come up with some magic tracks", adding that songs like this are "stadium thrillers".